There are several options on how you can protect your trademark in the EU:

 When you expect problems with your EUIPO application.
-For example, if you know that in Ireland there is a similar trademark which will challenge your application.
+For example, if you know that in Ireland, there is a similar trademark that will challenge your application.
 In this case, it makes sense to file your trademark in all countries of the European Union except Ireland.

 Another case might be when one of the countries plans to leave the European Union.
 Yes, we are talking about the United Kingdom.
 In this case, it is highly recommended that you file your trademark application in this country nationally.

 In this article, we will tell you more about the registration procedure in the EUIPO.

 The process of registration takes only 6 months from filing to registration in all the EUIPO countries.
 Member states of the EUIPO (OHIM) are the following: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovak Republic, Slovenia, Spain, Sweden and the United Kingdom.
 The UK will cease to be a member after December 2020.

 EU Trademarks are also valid in the following overseas departments: Guadeloupe (GP), Martinique (MQ), French Guyana (GF), Saint Barthélemy (BL), Saint Martin (MF), Réunion (RE), Åland Islands (AX), Madeira, Azores, Ceuta and Melilla and Canary Islands.